Steven Van Zandt: Personal life

 Van Zandt married actress Maureen Santoro in New York City on December 31, 1982.
 Later she portrayed his wife on The Sopranos.
 Bruce Springsteen was the best man at their wedding, Little Richard presided over it, and it featured Percy Sledge singing "When a Man Loves a Woman".

+On April 26, 2024, Van Zandt was honored by having the street his family lived on named after them, becoming "Van Zandt Way".

+In June 2025, Van Zandt was forced to miss some shows on the Springsteen and E Street Band 2023–2025 Tour for what he assumed was food poisoning.
+He ended up needing emergency surgery in San Sebastian for what turned out to be appendicitis.
+The operation was a success.

 Philanthropy

 Van Zandt is an honorary board member of Little Kids Rock.
 He was awarded the fourth annual "Big Man of the Year" award at the organization's 2013 Right to Rock Benefit Event.

-He and his wife Maureen also serve on the Count Basie Theatre's Board of Directors, and were named as that organization's honorary capital campaign chairs in 2015.
+He and his wife Maureen also serve on the Count Basie Theatre's Board of Advisors, and were named as that organization's honorary capital campaign chairs in 2015.